gem5/website/README.md

 **All communications between reviewers and contributors should be done in a polite manner.
 Rude and/or dismissive remarks will not be tolerated**.

-Once your change has been accepted by reviewers you will be able to click `Submit` within your changes Gerrit page.
-This focally merges the change into the gem5 website repository.
+Once your change has been accepted by reviewers a maintainer will squash and merge your pull request into the gem5 website repository. into the gem5 website repository.
 The website will be automatically updated with your changes within 30 minutes.